She's Gotta Have It

-She's Gotta Have It is a 1986 American black-and-white comedy-drama film written, produced, edited and directed by Spike Lee.
-Filmed on a small budget and Lee's first feature-length film to be released, it earned positive reviews and launched Lee's career.

-The film stars Tracy Camilla Johns, Tommy Redmond Hicks, John Canada Terrell and Lee himself in a supporting role.
-Also appearing are cinematographer Ernest Dickerson as a Queens, New York, resident and, in an early appearance, S. Epatha Merkerson as a doctor.
-The plot concerns a young woman (Johns) who is seeing three men, and the feelings this arrangement provokes.
+She's Gotta Have It is a 1986 American romantic comedy-drama film written, directed, produced, and edited by Spike Lee in his feature-length directorial debut.
+It stars Tracy Camilla Johns, Tommy Redmond Hicks, John Canada Terrell, and Lee.
+The film follows a young woman who is dating three men and explores the feelings this arrangement provokes.

-In 2017, Lee adapted the film into a Netflix series.

-In 2019, the film was selected for preservation in the United States National Film Registry by the Library of Congress for being "culturally, historically, or aesthetically significant".
+Filmed on a low budget of $175,000, it earned positive reviews and grossed $7.1 million, launching Lee's career.
+Lee won the Award of the Youth at the 1986 Cannes Film Festival, and Best First Feature at the 1987 Independent Spirit Awards.
+In 2019, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

+A streaming television series adaptation, created and directed by Lee, debuted on Netflix in 2017.